skpy/blog.sh/README.md

 ## Custom Functions
 You may define custom functions inside the config file to alter the execution of some parts of this script.

+`FILTER_FUNC` will run on the input Markdown file(s) before `blog.sh` does anything else.
+This is a good place to do any content sanitization that you might need.

-`ARCHIVE_FUNC` is the name of a function that you declare in your config file.
-This function will be invoked when building the archive list of all content.
+`ARCHIVE_FUNC` will be invoked when building the archive list of all content.
 By default, `blog.sh` will create a full list of all content.
 You can override this in your own function.

-`HOME_FUNC` is the name of a function tha you declare in your config file to alter how the home page is generated.
+`HOME_FUNC` will run to generate the home page.
 By default, `blog.sh` will create a list of `HOMECOUNT` items, newest first.

 ## Usage
 `blog.sh` requires a command line argument to tell it what config file to use.
 If no option is provided, it will look for a file named `config` in the current working directory.
 If none is found, the script will exit with an error.